Riverscapes/SolarStream/README.md

 3. Split reaches in the stream network into segments of uniform length (based on a user-supplied length interval) using the [GNAT Segment Stream Network](https://bitbucket.org/KellyWhitehead/geomorphic-network-and-analysis-toolbox) tool.

 ## Data Validation with CHaMP SunEye Measurements
 * To validate the results of the solar insolation model, solar measurement data can be downloaded from [Columbia Habitat Monitoring Program](https://www.champmonitoring.org/) website.
 Solar radiation data has been collected by CHaMP field survey crews using SunEye instruments, and this data can be compared modeled solar insolation values.
   * SunEye data must be downloaded separately per CHaMP survey site.
   * Navigate to Watershed (Name) > Field Support > Data Check In > click the "File Upload" icon associated with the Site ID > Solar Input Photos.
-Download the AverageSolarAccess.csv files.
+Download the all of the SkyXXDailySolarAccess.csv and SkyXXInsolation.csv files.
+There should be 11 skyview samples, so 22 CSV files per site (although there may be less for some CHaMP sites).
-  * Once all of the AverageSolarAccess files have been downloaded for the basin of interest, run the compile\_SunEye.py from the command line (i.e. > python compile\_SunEye.py).
+  * Once all of the DailySolarAccess and Insolation files have been downloaded for each CHaMP site within the basin of interest, run the compile\_SunEye.py from the command line (i.e. > python compile\_SunEye.py).
-  * Enter the filepath to the directory containing all of the downloaded SunEye files.
+  * Enter the filepath to the directory containing all of the CHaMP site subdirectories, each containing the downloaded SunEye CSV files.
   * Enter the name of the output file.
 This will be stored in the same directory as the SunEye files.

 ## Acknowledegments